waynodiablo/Oystercard/thermostat/7_jquery.md

 - Explain some benefits of using jQuery above 'raw' JavaScript
 - Explain some common jQuery idioms, such as `$(document).ready();`
 - Use jQuery to build interactive functionality into a webpage
+- Understand some things about how jQuery uses the technique of callbacks

 ### To complete this challenge, you will need to:
 - [ ] Add jQuery to the page